HOME IMPROVEMENT SERIES | Spring Cleaning Checklist: The Often-Overlooked Areas

-Next up in our Home Improvement Series: Spring cleaning tips.
-The weather is warming up, the snow has (hopefully) melted for those in the North, and spring is finally here.
-In other words, it’s time for spring cleaning!
+Next up in our Home Improvement Series: spring cleaning.
 To help you get started, we have compiled a checklist of some of the often-overlooked areas around the house that may need some extra TLC during your cleaning spree.

 Throughout the House